The costumes and props used in this post were provided by Oriental Trading. Games were provided by Pressman Toys.

 Make Your Own Wand

 What’s a spell without a wand?
-You can purchase your own at Universal Orlando Resort or through Oriental Trading but you can also make your own.
+You can purchase your own at Universal Orlando Resort or through Oriental Trading or Amazon but you can also make your own.
 Pinterest offers many variations from easy to complex but we decided to create our own.
 First, my boys each found the perfect stick outside to decorate.
 Next, they added pipe cleaners for some color and a hand grip.
 Last, they added glitter glue for some sparkle.
+We had so much fun with this activity that we made them for my son’s Harry Potter birthday party too!
+Each guest made a wand that was unique to them!

 Play a Game of Quidditch

 My little one’s favorite part of Harry Potter is Quidditch.
 He loves watching the players whiz around on their broomsticks to score points for their team.
 Why not create your own version of Quidditch at home?
 You can get creative by using wood and hula hoops to create the goals.
-The outfit, broom and golden snitch can be purchased on the Oriental Trading website!
+The outfit, broom and golden snitch can be purchased on the Oriental Trading website or Amazon.

 Learn to Play Chess